dwhiffing/quest/src/pages/about.md

   imageWidth: 350px
   height: auto
   title: Join the Quest
-  content: Whether a streamer, spectator or supporter, there’s a place in this Quest
+  content: Whether a streamer, spectator, or supporter, there’s a place in this Quest
     for you.
   button:
     url: "/get-involved"